 Whether you are working four hours a day or 14, the expectations you set and the boundaries you enforce will ensure that you (and your customer) get the most out of those hours.
 They will keep you, and your customer, sane.
 Most of all, they will keep your list of completed projects, your list of new projects, and your overall bottom line, sustainably growing.

-Rich Benavides is a Kickstart Pro project manager at Infusionsoft by Keap.
+Rich Benavides is a Kickstart Pro project manager at Keap.
 In his spare time, he plays music and leads youth programs for his church and hangs out with his wife Kristen, six-month-old daughter Ily, two dogs, and a cat.